-The interest of case studies lies elsewhere: in the access they give to the way things happened concretely in each case.
-They show the local contexts, the structural situations of the actors involved, their projects, the strategies, the courses of action that they implement to try to achieve them, the resources mobilized, the obstacles encountered, and the interactions with other actors (Delcroix & Bertaux 2000).
-Each case is an intimate mixture of particular (or even singular, that is unique) elements and general elements, which are almost impossible to distinguish from one another if we remain with a single case.
-If we multiply the case studies, we will gradually see elements emerge whose recurrence from one case to another indicates the character generally (Bertaux 2016).
+The interest of case studies lies elsewhere: in the access Eventually however, he finds the strength to contact his they give to the way things happened concretely in family by phone.
+He admits having spent all their money each case.
+They show the local contexts, the structural in vain.
+However, if they are willing to finance him again, situations of the actors involved, their projects, the strategies, the courses of action that they implement he is ready to try again-this time by sea.
+He cannot to try to achieve them, the resources mobilized, the swim, does not have a life jacket.
+It is his life that would obstacles encountered, and the interactions with other be at stake.
+Especially since the pirogues are cobbled together boats, unsuitable for navigation on the high actors (Delcroix & Bertaux 2000).
+Each case is an seas (Ngom 2017).
+The smugglers load them to the intimate mixture of particular (or even singular, that is brim with the passengers bailing frantically night and unique) elements and general elements, which are almost day (Ngom 2021).
+Finally, after eleven days of anguish, impossible to distinguish from one another if we remain the pirogue docks in Morocco.
+Nobody has died on with a single case.
+If we multiply the case studies, we will gradually see elements emerge whose recurrence from the way but the trip was for nothing: exhausted, the 88 passengers are given water, food, and medical care by one case to another indicates the character generally an NGO.
+Then they are forcibly repatriated.
+(Bertaux 2016).